jncmel/spike-analysis/README.md

 ![plot](https://github.com/jncmel/spike-analysis/blob/main/8x8-Ti-iR-gr.jpg)

 The spike sorting was done using Spyking-Circus [https://github.com/spyking-circus/spyking-circus].
 The link to the relevant recordings to be used with the paramter files si @.

+# Contents of the repository

+# Results
+Contains the spiketimes of the different clusters obtained from spike sorting.

+Cluster_ids: File containing the cluster_ids taken of different datasets used for further analysis.

+# Scripts
+Custom code used for plotting the raster across trials and firing rate of different clusters.